Skip to main content

 Written by Gayathri Rajendiran

-Updated over a week ago
+Updated over 2 months ago

 Your Signup Form, or registration form, is an essential tool when building out your site and your community database.
 You can use it to collect important information about your community members.
 This is a basic Signup Form:

-The benefits of registration
+The Benefits of Registration

 Registration can help you: